OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/CopyGeoLayer/CopyGeoLayer.md

 ## Overview ##

-The `CopyGeoLayer` command copies a GeoLayer to a new GeoLayer, optionally contstraining the copy to a subset of the original features.
+The `CopyGeoLayer` command copies a GeoLayer to a new GeoLayer, optionally constraining the copy to a subset of the original features.

 * The input GeoLayer's coordinate reference system is retained in the copied GeoLayer.
 * The input GeoLayer's attributes are retained in the copied GeoLayer.
 * The copied GeoLayer's source path is an empty string.
 * The CopyGeoLayer command has **querying** capabilities.
-	* The copied GeoLayer can retain a subset of the original GeoLayer's features.
+	+ The copied GeoLayer can retain a subset of the original GeoLayer's features.
-	* The copied GeoLayer can retain a subset of the original GeoLayer's attributes.
+	+ The copied GeoLayer can retain a subset of the original GeoLayer's attributes.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.

+**<p style="text-align: center;">
 ![CopyGeoLayer](CopyGeoLayer.png)
+</p>**

 **<p style="text-align: center;">
 `CopyGeoLayer` Command Editor (<a href="../CopyGeoLayer.png">see full-size image</a>)